 Everyone loves owls!
 Yet, how many of us have ever seen a live owl up close?
 With Eyes On Owls, Naturalist Marcia Wilson and photographer Mark Wilson will introduce you to six different live owls from New England and far beyond.
 Some owls, like the Great Horned, Barred and Eastern Screech Owls are fairly common in our area.
 Others, like Snowy Owls, Great Grays, and Boreal Owls, are rather rare.

 Have you ever wanted to try snowshoeing but didn't know where to start?
 Join us for a leisurely snowshoe hike through the sanctuary.
 Along the way, we will search for animal tracks and keep our eyes open for wildlife.
 If you don't own snowshoes, we'll provide them for you.
-Snow or no, we will enjoy a wonderful winter hike and end with some hot chocolate at the end to warm up!
+Snow or not, we will enjoy a wonderful winter hike and end with some hot chocolate to warm up!

 - 1 of 10